-AI has been strengthening its position in the recruitment technology landscape for a few years now.
-2018 already showed us that, in one form or another, AI is becoming a must-have in the recruiter’s toolbox.
+In the recruitment technology landscape, AI has been strengthening its position for a few years now.
+The recent past already showed us that, in one form or another, AI is becoming a must-have in the recruiter’s toolbox.

 Think of the application of artificial intelligence in pre-employment assessments, conversational chatbots, or video interviewing tools for instance.